GM suspends dividends, share repurchases in coronavirus pandemic

 Continue Reading Below

-General Motors Co. said it has suspended its quarterly cash dividend and share-buyback program as it seeks to bolster liquidity amid the Covid-19 pandemic.
+General Motors Co. said it has suspended its quarterly cash dividend and share-buyback program as it seeks to conserve cash amid the coronavirus pandemic.

 The auto maker on Monday also said it extended $3.6 billion under its three-year revolving credit agreement to April 2022.
 The company previously extended its $2 billion 364-day agreement to April 2021.

 |Ticker